-Exploration History 1975 to 2010
+Exploration History 1975 to 2014

-2011 - 2012 Rare Earth and Niobium-Tantalum Exploration Results
+Endurance's Rare Earth and Niobium-Tantalum Exploration Results

 Note: TREO+Y is the addition of all converted oxide percentage values for the complete suite of rare earth elements plus yittrium.
 HREO ratio refers to the percentage of the heavy rare earth oxides (from europium to lutetium plus yttrium) as a percentage of all rare earth oxides.